serenader2014/docker-frp/README.md

 Specify which mode to run.
 Available options are:

-- `SERVER`: run as the server side.
+- `server`: run as the server side.
-- `CLIENT`: run as the client side.
+- `client`: run as the client side.

 Different mode requires different configuration file.
 For the server mode, it will require `/var/frp/config/frps.ini` file for the config.
 For the client mode, it will require `/var/frp/config/frpc.ini` file.